marcus-a38/ign-application/polling-app/README.md

 This project is fully dependent on PyQt6.
 The `.ui` file generated from Qt Designer can be found in the *'python'* folder.
 The app has a total of 8 unique pages, each being an index under a QStackedWidget.
 I've mapped button 'clicked' triggers with index-changing slots in the `pyqt6app.py` file.

-The slots utilize class methods from `appdb.py` to create an object (instance) of a class (table.)
+The slots utilize class methods from `appdb.py` to create an instance of a class.
+Each class in the code represents a table in the database, and each class instance is effectively a table instance.
 Then, `appdb.py` utilizes `connections.py` to access the database file and process queries.
 Coding with an object-oriented style in a project like this allows for much more organized, readable code.
 Creating object attributes mirrors the structure of the database tables and their respective columns.

 My Qt forms are created using **QTextEdit** and **QPushButton** widgets, with the **QPushButton**s triggering various CRUD operations.
 For example, the **QTextEdit** widget's text will be gathered with the *'.text()'* method.
 Then, the input will be inserted into placeholder spots in the unique query's script body.
-The **QPushButton** will trigger a connected slot, which will execute a **CREATE/UPDATE/DELETE** query with the interpolated query-string.
+Again, the **QPushButton** will trigger a connected slot, which will execute a query with the interpolated query-string.

 **Note:** Only the username and password inputs are sniffed for injection strings (currently.)